How To Write a Resume with No Experience

 This is another good reason NOT to go it alone.
 ATS standards are constantly advancing and are hard to keep up with.
 You might read a blog post just a couple of years old explaining ATS requirements that are already outdated.
 However, our writing team at Distinctive Career Services is trained continuously to understand and adhere to ATS standards.

-Earlier, we suggested reviewing job announcements to learn what employers were looking for in job applicants.
-Reviewing job ads like this is also a great way to learn the keywords the recruiter might use when searching the ATS.
-You will want to include these words and phrases in your resume.
+Earlier, we suggested reviewing job announcements to learn what employers were looking for in applicants.
+Reviewing each job ad like this is also a great way to learn the job requirements and, thus, the keywords the recruiter might use when searching the ATS.
+You will want to include these specific words and phrases in your resume.

 This excerpt of an example resume for a recent graduate applying for HR positions shows a technique for using education experiences to boost the number of keywords you can include in your first resume.